Posted on: October 23, 2025

 Welding Safety Hazards

-According to the U.S. Bureau of Labor Statistics, welding accidents cause 500,000 injuries a year.
+According to the National Fire Protection Association, welding accidents cause about 500,000 injuries a year.
 Common welding injuries include burns, eye injuries, crushed toes and fingers, electrocution, and toxic fume inhalation.

 Here are some typical welding safety hazards to watch out for: